tmtsoftware/icd/README.md

 install directory.
 A binary is installed for each subproject, with the same name as the subproject (except for icd-web, where the binary produced is `icdwebserver`).

-For the two command line apps (icd and icd-db), type `icd --help` or `icd-db --help` for a list of the command line options.
+For the command line apps, the `--help` option prints a summary of the command line options.

-The icdwebserver application starts the web app (by default on localhost:9000).
+The `icdwebserver` application starts the web app (by default on localhost:9000).
+You can change the port used by adding an option like this: `-Dhttp.port=9876`.

 Note that the build is set up so that the Play subproject is selected on start.
 So to run any commands (like sbt clean or sbt stage) that should apply to the other projects,